Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-The MPCR algorithm presented here is designed to reduce the noise introduced by particle distribution functions in a PIC code while preserving important features of the distribution.
-The algorithm itself functions by first partitioning the system space into smaller geometric subdomains, wherein binning can be performed.
-The general method utilizes sampling techniques for producing new particle positions and velocities, and employs constrained optimization techniques in order to readjust the particle weights and accurately preserve essential particle and cell information.
+The MPCR (Moment Preserving Constrained Resampling) algorithm presented here is designed to reduce the sampling error introduced by particle representations of distribution functions in PIC simulations, while preserving important features of the distribution.
+The algorithm functions by first partitioning the particle phase space into bins.
+It then uses sampling techniques within each bin to generate new particle positions and velocities, and employs constrained optimization to adjust the particle weights in each bin to preserve essential moments of the distribution function.
+These can include such physically relevant quantities as mass, momentum, energy, current density and charge density.
+Further, for quantities that are projected onto the Eulerian grid in the PIC method, the preserved quantities include the projections onto each Eulerian degree of freedom.
+In this way, the Eulerian solution is unchanged by the resampling process.
+Finally, by performing the resampling in bins rather than globally, MPCR can be used to maintain the desired marker particle distribution and importance sampling weights, despite mixing and particle weight evolution due to the use of variance reduction sampling.

-In addition MPCR enables the machine accurate preservation of any number of derived particle and grid quantities (e.g. energy, mass, momentum, current density, charge density), with the only limitation being the bin volume, and hence number of particles per bin.
-By performing this particle re-/down-/up-sampling in bins and constraining the low-order moments computed in each bin, the algorithm is able to preserves essential features of the particle distribution that are important to the physical consistency and dynamics of the system.
-The binning also enables the introduction and/or adjustment of importance sampling.

-Inspired by coupled multifidelity PIC simulations of plasma, the quality and utility of the MPCR method was thoroughly demonstrated in this paper.
-The feature preservation of the distribution function was demonstrated by performing global down-sampling of particles to a smaller number on an XGC turbulence solution.
-Moreover, noise reduction effects from periodic resampling was investigated using a neo-classical test problem.
-The tests demonstrate the benefit of MPCR to significantly reduce computational cost and increase solution accuracy, while the resampling does not introduce any change in the Lagrangian and Eulerian PIC solution by local conservation of particle and grid quantities.

-The general strategy of resampling distributions using MPCR is relevant in many important contexts.
-For example, in addition to the gyrokinetic PIC application discussed here, the up-sampling required to transfer a solution from a low-fidelity model to a higher fidelity model can be pursued in a similar way, with similar benefits.
-In each bin, samples would need to be drawn from a distribution that matches the low-order moments of the original particles.
-MPCR would also generally be useful for resampling to adjust importance sampling weights, or to re-balance weights to avoid the degeneration that occurs in particle filters.
-We plan to explore these topics in future work.